Hopper2021/tournament-creator/README.md

 ### Create Scores

 Scores are tracked for each individual entrant.
-The image below is the score tracking for the `pits` style tournament.
+The image below is the score tracking for the `Pits` style tournament.
 Clicking the `Show Placements!` button will navigate to that tournament's detail page.

-Future additions: `Round robin` and `brackets`
+Future additions: `Round Robin` and `Brackets`

 ![createScores](public/images/create-tournament-3-scores.png)

+## More to come!